hellerve/blog/wip/Binary_Coded_Decimal.md

 out of fashion, but still used in a few select industries, apparently.

-I can’t say I’ve ever used them myself, although I’m sure that some libraries I use in some project or other at least implements them.
-This of course makes me a prime candidate for re-implementing the format.
+I can’t say I’ve ever used them myself, although I’m sure that some libraries I depend on in some project or other at least implement them.
+This of course made me a prime candidate for re-implementing the format.

 So I wrote a tiny C library that implements packed Binary-Coded Decimals—that means that every digit takes up half a byte.
-It is terrible, and I loved every second of working on it.
-In fine “Write Great Code” tradition most of the code is quite terrible bitmasking and shifting hacks, but it gets the job done.
+It is pretty terrible code, and I loved every second of working on it.
+In fine “Write Great Code” tradition most of the code is an abominable mix of bitmasking and shifting hacks, but it gets the job done.

 Before I leave you, let me give you a loop, slightly more obfuscated than in my library.
 I owe the people who find out what it does without reading the